-Ms. Wynn's philanthropic and community efforts and her history of assisting the Company on such matters is important to the Board's strategic vision and continued development of the Wynn brand.
+Ms. Wynn's experience in the gaming and hospitality businesses during her tenure as a director of the Company and Mirage Resorts has been valuable to the Board and important in the continued development of the Wynn brand.
+In addition, her philanthropic and community efforts as well as her history of assisting the Company on such matters have been important to the Board's strategic and brand vision.